Josh-moreton/needatradesman/PROJECT_PROGRESS.md

   - Dashboard rebuilt with left-hand sidebar (role-based navigation)
   - Sidebar and header now both in `/components/layout` for codebase consistency
   - Sidebar is context-aware, highlights current page, and is visible on all dashboard pages for authenticated users
+  - Sidebar now role-aware: customers see "Post Job", "My Jobs", "Messages"; tradespeople see "Browse Jobs", "My Responses", "Messages"
-  - Dashboard, "Post Job", "My Jobs", and "Messages" pages all use the new sidebar layout
+  - Dashboard, "Post Job", "My Jobs", "Messages", and "Browse Jobs" pages all use the new sidebar layout
   - `/messages` page scaffolded
   - Old/obsolete sidebar code removed
   - Imports and role checks standardized
-  - Onboarding flow rebuilt with ShadCN forms
+  - Onboarding flow rebuilt with ShadCN forms and trade selection for tradespeople
   - Landing page modernized with ShadCN

 - **Job Posting Flow (Customer)**